sparkfabrik/company-playbook/content/guides/local-development-environment-configuration.md

 2. MacOS:
   1. `run-dinghy-proxy`: https://github.com/sparkfabrik/sparkdock/blob/master/config/macosx/bin/run-dinghy-proxy

-You should have it in your system, but in case of missing:
+If you work in SparkFabrik with the provided hardware, those scripts should already be available in your system.
+In case they're missing:

 **Ubuntu**